supervisely-ecosystem/import-images/README.md

 #### Input files structure

-You have to drag and drop one directory with images.
 Directory name defines project name, subdirectories define dataset names.
 Images in root directory will be moved to dataset with name "`ds0`".

 ```
 .